Program director

 Michelle Minyard-Widmann

 The Department of Counseling and Family Sciences offers high-quality academic education and clinical training leading to a master's degree in the child life specialist program.
-This degree prepares individuals to provide child life services in health-care settings.
+This degree prepares individuals to provide child life services in healthcare settings.
 In addition, practice experiences within the United States and in other countries will provide students with child life practice in diverse environments.

 The child life profession